By Arsum editorial team. Last updated: June 17, 2026.

 Realistic first-year revenue for someone building aggressively: $30,000–$80,000.
 Not $300,000.
 Not from cold email alone.
 Not passive.

 The model is real because business process automation has always been a genuine enterprise need, and the cost of building AI-powered solutions has collapsed.
 An automation that would have required a six-figure software project two years ago can now be delivered in weeks by a small team with no custom ML work.
+If you are evaluating the model from the operator side instead of the buyer side, our guide on how to start an AI automation agency breaks down the niche, offer, and delivery realities in more detail.

 The businesses that benefit most are mid-market companies – large enough to have volume that makes automation ROI-positive, small enough that they don’t have dedicated AI or engineering teams.
 That’s the structural opportunity where AAAs operate.